Free Promissory Note Template

-Using a legal document such as allows you to document essential details.
-This includes information such as the parties involved, when the money must be repaid, and any interest that should be paid on the capital that has been borrowed.
+Using a legal template allows you to document essential details.
+This includes the parties involved, when the money must be repaid, and any interest that should be paid on the capital that has been borrowed.

 How to Write a Promissory Note

 Promissory Notes may be more informal than full-blown loan contracts and financing agreements, but they still must be carefully drafted.
 As an enforceable legal document, attention should be paid to how it is worded.